 Webquest Under age drinking: rating the risk (pdf - 1.52mb), An Interactive Research Activity About Alcohol for Years 7 and 8 is available for use by Year 7 and 8 students.

 This is a research and problem-solving unit of work that encourages students to undertake a comprehensive assessment of alcohol consumption and risk from a range of perspectives.
 These perspectives include health (safety perspective), civic and citizenship (legal perspective) and interpersonal development (attitudes and values perspective).
 Students are asked to measure the level of risk and then decide what to do about it.
 Students will benefit from classroom discussion as well as teacher and peer support, see: Alcohol Activity Worksheet (pdf - 145.92kb)

 The following brochures and curriculum materials provide information about how students can celebrate safely with their friends and highlights the importance of communication between parents and their children.

-Celebrate Safely - Student Brochure (PDF - 1.8Mb) - is based on research with young people and includes tips about celebrating safely and what to do in an emergency.
+Celebrate Safely - Student Brochure (PDF - 1 (pdf - 1.84mb) - is based on research with young people and includes tips about celebrating safely and what to do in an emergency.

-Celebrate Safely - Parent Brochure (PDF - 989Kb) - highlights issues to consider when holding a teenage party, the importance of communication between parents and young people and on being a role model for teenagers.
+Celebrate Safely - Parent Brochure (PDF - 989Kb) (pdf - 988.64kb) - highlights issues to consider when holding a teenage party, the importance of communication between parents and young people and on being a role model for teenagers.

-Celebrate Safely Classroom Materials (PDF - 985Kb) - these activities will assist students to discuss the student brochure Celebrate Safely and to explore myths related to alcohol and other drugs.
+Celebrate Safely Classroom Materials (PDF - 985Kb) (pdf - 984.74kb) - these activities will assist students to discuss the student brochure Celebrate Safely and to explore myths related to alcohol and other drugs.

 Celebrate - Safely Look after your mates (PDF - 368Kb) - a wallet card providing useful contact telephone numbers for Lifeline, Headspace, Drug and Alcohol line, and tips for celebrating safely.